Fancy2209/Recapturing-The-DeadZone/README.md

 2. Install [MongoDB community edition](https://www.mongodb.com/try/download/community).
 (You don't have to install MongoDB compass and installing it as a service is optional)
 3. Download the server [latest release](https://github.com/glennhenry/Recapturing-The-DeadZone/releases) (download the `deploy.zip`).
 4. Extract the zip.
+5. Run the MongoDB server, this can be done by running the `runmongo.bat/sh` scripts (for more information see MongoDB's tutorial, [this is for Windows](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/)).
-5. Double click on `autorun.bat` to start the server (behind the scene, this script locate your MongoDB and Java default installation to start them both).
+5. Run the game server, this can be done by running the `autorun.bat/sh` script (behind the scene, this script locate your Java default installation to run the server).
 6. Open a flash-compatible browser (emulator like Ruffle is not supported), such as [Basilisk](https://www.mediafire.com/file/tmecqq7ke0uhqm7/Basilisk_with_Flash_%2528debug%2529.zip/file).
 Then, go to `127.0.0.1:8080`.

 Join our [Discord](https://discord.gg/jFyAePxDBJ) for questions and more information.